wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopify/manual.md

 {{< /details >}}

 1. To install payment methods, use the relevant links above.
 For each, click the **Install** button on the bottom right.
-2. Log in to your Shopify backend.
+2. Sign in to your Shopify backend.
 3. Go to **Settings** > **Payment providers** > **Alternative payments**.
 4. Search for and click on the payment methods you have installed.
 5. Fill in your API key, site ID, and site secure code.
 For where to find them, see [API key](/tools/multisafepay-control/get-your-api-key).